The Greens (France): Early years

+In the 1985 French cantonal elections, ecologists won 91,600 votes but failed to win any councillors.
+However, the Greens scored at least five percent in over a hundred cantons, with the best results achieved in the movement's stronghold in Alsace, where they scored around 14 percent.

+Under the ideological guidance of Antoine Waechter, the party in 1986 signalled a break with the traditional divide in French politics, declaring that environmental politics could not be "married" to either the left or the right (which gave rise to its famous slogan "ni droite, ni gauche" – "neither right, nor left").
+That year they contested the legislative elections as well as those for the new regional councils.
+Candidates scored an average of 2.4 percent in the legislative elections and 3.4 percent in the regional elections, with the best legislative results being in Alsace (3.7 percent) and Marche (3.8 percent).
+These fell short of the five percent electoral threshold, but the party did elect three regional councillors in these areas - Anger, who scored 5.5 percent in Marche, Andrée Buchmann, who won 5.7 percent in Bas-Rhin, and Waechter, who took 6.5 percent in Haut-Rhin.

+Antoine Waechter ran in the 1988 presidential elections, capturing 1,145,502 votes (or 3.8%) in the first round of voting.
+But the major breakthrough came the following year when – again under the leadership of Waechter – the Greens polled 10.6% in the European parliamentary elections.

-However, the party faced with another ecologist party: Ecology Generation led by Brice Lalonde, environment minister of President François Mitterrand and allied with the Socialist Party (PS).
+However, the party faced with another ecologist party: Ecology Generation led by Lalonde, who had been environment minister of President François Mitterrand and allied with the Socialist Party (PS).
 In this, if the ecologist parties benefited from the electoral decline of the PS in the beginning of the 1990s, the Greens competed for the leadership of the French ecologist movement.
 In the 1992 regional elections, the Greens obtained 6.8% of votes and the presidency of Nord-Pas-de-Calais region.
 The next year, it scored 4.1% in the legislative election while all of the ecologist votes represented 11%.
 But, without political allies in the second round, they failed to gain a parliamentary seat.